gokseloz/Form-Validation_js/README.md

 Created a simple order table
 validated the inputs by javascript

+example;
-example: for the first name input, it is required to enter at least 2 characters.
+1) For the first name input, it is required to enter at least 2 characters.
-         for the phone number input, it is required to follow the pattern that shows on placeholder.
+2) For the phone number input, it is required to follow the pattern that shows on placeholder.